 Boss is only for assigning work

-In my career, I have seen people who interact with their¬†bosses or immediate managers, only when boss calls them for assigning work.
+In my career, I have seen people who interact with their bosses or immediate managers, only when boss calls them for assigning work.
 Not good.
 Be practical, your supervisor is not only responsible for assigning work to you but also for your role, your growth as well as your increments.
-You don’t need to buttress your boss but you must definitely try and build a cordial relationships with him.
+You don’t need to buttress your boss but you must definitely try and build a cordial relationships with him/her.

-So the key take away is to build relationship with your bosses, that will always help you in your career, be it your current company or in the future.
+So the key take away is to build relationship with your bosses.

 I love this technology, every other technology is useless

 This is something I never understood.
-Yesterday, I was having a discussion with a senior programmer, who had resigned.¬†We were talking about the reasons for his resignation and it was- the company had decided to move to a different technology and he was not keen to work¬†on that.
+Yesterday, I was having a discussion with a senior programmer, who had resigned from his current company.
+We were talking about the reasons for his resignation and it was- the company had decided to move to a different technology and he was not keen to work on that.
 Well had it been a move from PHP to Java or .NET to Java – I could have understood.
-But we’re talking about moving to ASP.NET MVC 5 from ASP.NET/C# (actually tech stack is the same).¬†So I asked him, if we remain with ASP.NET/C#/SQL Server, will he continue, he said – yes.¬†Excuse me!!
+But we’re talking about moving to Angular.JS from ASP.NET/C#.
+So I asked him, if the company decides against it, will he continue, he said – yes.

 Technology is an enabler and as an IT professional, you must be looking at technology as a tool to solve problems rather than choosing the problem to suit a technology.

-If you take this kind of an approach, you will soon become a pariah or will seriously limit your opportunities in any organization.
+If you take this kind of an approach, you will soon become a pariah or will seriously limit your opportunities in any organization as well your own growth.

 This means that to be successful in this field, we must gain experience in solving customer problems.
 Problems can only be solved, if they are understood correctly and for that we need to interact with customers, who may not be as tech savvy as we would like them to be.